KnpLabs/KnpMenuBundle/README.markdown

 This bundle was originally ported from [ioMenuPlugin](http://github.com/weaverryan/ioMenuPlugin), a menu plugin for symfony1.
 It has since been developed by [knpLabs](http://www.knplabs.com) and the Symfony community.

+> Although this bundle was written for Symfony2 projects, the core menu objects
+> can also be used outside of Symfony2!